lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 Per `notebook 9a <https://github.com/rubin-dp0/tutorial-notebooks>`_, a (hypothetical) supernova went off at (RA, Dec) = (55.745834, -32.269167) degrees on MJD = 60960.
 You wish to make a custom coadd of input DESC DC2 simulated exposures corresponding to a specific MJD range, nicknamed "Window1": 60925 < MJD < 60955, roughly the month leading up to the explosion.
 The science goal is to search for any potential supernova precursor in the pre-explosion imaging, without contamination by the post-explosion transient.

 1.1.
-Log in to the Notebook Aspect.
+Log in to the RSP Notebook Aspect.
 The terminal is a subcomponent of the Notebook Aspect.
 Choose "w_2022_40" from the drop-down list under image and a "Large" container.